openstack/manila/manila/api/openstack/rest_api_version_history.rst

   where ``<version>`` is any valid api version for this API.

-  If no version is specified then the API will behave as version 1.0 was requested.
+  If no version is specified then the API will behave as if version 2.0 was requested.

-  The only API change in version 1.1 is versions, i.e.
+  The only API change in version 2.0 is versions, i.e.
-  GET http://localhost:8786/, which now returns the minimum and current microversion values.
+  GET http://localhost:8786/, which now returns information about both 1.0 and 2.x versions and their respective /v1 and /v2 endpoints.

-1.2
+  All other 2.0 APIs are functionally identical to version 1.0.

+2.1
 ---
   Share create() method doesn't ignore availability_zone field of provided share.

-1.3
+2.2
 ---
   Snapshots become optional and share payload now has boolean attr 'snapshot_support'.

-1.4
+2.3
 ---
   Share instances admin API and update of Admin Actions extension.

-1.5
+2.4
 ---
   Consistency groups support. /consistency-groups and /cgsnapshots are implemented.
 AdminActions 'os-force_delete and' 'os-reset_status' have been updated for both new resources.

-1.6
+2.5
 ---
   Share Migration admin API.